kjkrum/NSwagClientGenerator/README.md

 As suggested by the 0.x version number, this project is still in development.
 However, I've been using 0.3.x in production and it's working well.
 I'm releasing it for public comment before calling it 1.0 and publishing it to NuGet.org.
 Meanwhile, you'll need to build and publish it to [your own NuGet feed](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds).

-This generator is designed for ease of use and rapid iteration.
+## Design Philosophy
+The design of this tool was driven by Epicor ERP.
+The REST API for a typical ecommerce platform might have half a dozen endpoints for orders, customers, etc. You could easily generate clients for the endpoints you need by downloading the Swagger docs and creating NSwagStudio projects for them.
+By contrast, Epicor 10 has over 1,700 endpoints.
+My most complex integrations only used about 2% of Epicor's API surface, but that's still a lot of NSwagStudio projects to set up and maintain by hand.
+Furthermore, every custom BAQ has its own endpoint, and changes to User Defined Fields are immediately reflected in Business Object endpoints.
+While you might want to generate a client for a specific version of an ecommerce API, none of Epicor's APIs are versioned in any meaningful way.
+There is only your company's installation as it exists at the moment you build a client for it.
+That's why this tool fetches the Swagger docs for you and treats them as build artifacts that don't belong in source control.
+It's designed for rapid iteration when customizing Epicor or developing integrations for previously unused parts of its enormous API.

 When you add the NuGet package to your project, it creates a default config file.
 Edit the `Apis` section according to your needs.
 It will look something like this:

 ```json
 {